torstenandrecht/RasQberry-pi-gen/README.md

 IMG_NAME='rasqberry-two'
 ```

-The config file (execution as root) can also be specified on the command line as an argument the `build.sh` or `build-docker.sh` scripts.
+The config file (execution as sudo user) can also be specified on the command line as an argument the `build.sh` or `build-docker.sh` scripts.

 ```
-./build.sh -c config
+sudo ./build.sh -c config
 ```

 This is parsed after `config` so can be used to override values set there.